Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

 Custom subdomain: https://<resource-name>.cognitiveservices.azure.com/
 ```

 A regional endpoint is the same for every resource in a region.
 A complete list of supported regional endpoints can be consulted [here][regional_endpoints].
 Please note that regional endpoints do not support Microsoft Entra ID authentication.
+If you'd like migrate your resource to use custom subdomain, follow the instructions [here][how_to_migrate_resource_to_custom_subdomain].

-A custom subdomain, on the other hand, is a name that is unique to the Face resource.
+A custom subdomain, on the other hand, is a name that is unique to the resource.
+Once created and linked to a resource, it cannot be modified.

 #### Create the client with a Microsoft Entra ID credential